kkeri/vscode-smartstep-issue/README.md

 Expected behavior: the debugger stops on line 17.

-Actual behavior: the debugger doesn't stop until the program terminates, and runs very slowly.
+Actual behavior: the debugger doesn't stop until the program terminates.

 When the scenario is repeated with the "launch without smartstep" configuration, everything goes well.